chemfiles/Chemfiles.jl/doc/reference.rst

     Create an atom from an atomic name.

-.. jl:function:: Atom(frame::Frame, idx)
+.. jl:function:: Atom(frame::Frame, idx::Integer)

     Get the atom at index ``idx`` from the frame.

-.. jl:function:: Atom(topology::Topology, idx)
+.. jl:function:: Atom(topology::Topology, idx::Integer)

     Get the atom at index ``idx`` from the topology.